-Why “How Much Music Theory Should I Learn” is not the Right Question to Ask (and what to ask instead)
+Why “How Much Music Theory Should I Learn” is not the Best Question to Ask (and what to ask instead)

 In 7 myths about music theory, I explain what music theory is not, what it is, and have hopefully convinced you that you need it if you’re learning a musical instrument.